-RESPA Section 9 & Title Company SelectionAdded by Christopher Cook in Articles & Publications, Business Law on October 23, 2017
+RESPA Section 9 & Title Company SelectionAdded by Christopher Cook in Articles & Blogs, Business Law on October 23, 2017

 With the complexities involved in a real estate transaction comes the cynical possibility for abuse on the unwitting consumer.
 Enter the Real Estate Settlement Procedures Act, or “RESPA”, passed by Congress in 1974.
 Over the years, RESPA has been amended and reworked in an effort to better protect consumers and curb potentially abusive practices within the industry.
 While many real estate professionals may be familiar with Section 8 of RESPA, which outlines the prohibition against kickbacks and unearned fees, Section 9 can sometimes fly dangerously under the radar.
 Section 9 regulates sellers and their selection of a title insurance company when selling property.
 There seems to be a common misconception, or generalization, that buyers always have the right to select a title insurance company.
 Many online articles even contain statements along the lines of “Section 9 prohibits the seller from requiring the buyer to use a particular title insurance company.”
 Section 9 is more nuanced than these blanket statements may lead you to believe.
 This article attempts to provide a better understanding of how Section 9 operates and an analysis of several scenarios where the seller, for various reasons, may wish to condition the sale of property on the use of a particular title insurance company.

 RESPA Section 9 and Related Federal Regulations: